The Old American Can Factory Logo

-This plan exemplifies many of the stated goals of the city’s Gowanus Neighborhood Plan and other city-wide policy goals, including to: preserve/provide space for light/artisan manufacturing uses and good jobs; preserve/provide space for public arts & cultural uses; preserve/provide studios for artists; provide housing for artists; provide housing for seniors; provide affordable housing; preserve/enhance historic buildings, and; reinforce the overall ‘mixed-use’ life and character that is Gowanus.
+Policy.
+This plan would realize many of NY City’s stated policy goals, including to: preserve/provide space for light/artisan manufacturing uses and good jobs; preserve/provide space for public arts & cultural uses; preserve/provide studios for artists; provide housing for artists; provide housing for seniors; provide affordable housing; preserve/enhance historic buildings, and; reinforce the overall ‘mixed-use’ life and character that is Gowanus.

 Additional project information may be provided upon request.